 B.Sc.(Hons.)
 McGill, M.A., Ph.D.
 Toronto

-I received a first-class honours degree from McGill University, and an MA and PhD from the University of Toronto under the supervision of Endel Tulving and Ben Murdock respectively.
+First-class honours degree from McGill University, MA and PhD from the University of Toronto under the supervision of Endel Tulving and Ben Murdock respectively.

 Penney, C. G. (2002).
 Teaching decoding skills to poor readers in high school.
 Journal of Literacy Research, 34, 99 – 118.

-Penney, C. G., Drover, J. R., Dyck, C. (in press).
-Phonological processing deficits and the acquisition of the alphabetic principle in a severely delayed reader: A case studyl Dyslexia.
+Penney, C. G., Drover, J. R., Dyck, C. (2008).
+Phonological processing deficits and the acquisition of the alphabetic principle in a severely delayed reader: A case study Dyslexia.

 Penney, C. G., Drover, J. R., Dyck, C., & Squires, A. (2006).
 Phoneme awareness is not a prerequisite for learning to read.
 Written Language and Literacy, 9, 115 – 133.